Priyanka Gandhi tours Rae Bareli constituency to energise workers in view of UP assembly polls | Politics

 The Congress's fortunes took a downward slide after the Ram Janmabhoomi issue took centre-stage in the early 90s.

 Upon her arrival in Rae Bareli, Priyanka Gandhi was welcomed by party leaders and workers.
-Subsequently, she was welcomed by party workers and garlanded in Bachhravan, Harchandpur, Jagdishpur village and Civil Lines area of the city.
+Subsequently, she was welcomed and garlanded in Bachhravan, Harchandpur, Jagdishpur village and Civil Lines area of the city.

+From there, her cavalcade proceeded towards the Bhuyemau guest house, UP Congress media panelist Priyanka Gupta said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)